-In this session, Evelyn Robles-Rodriguez DNP, APN, AOCN will discuss side effects caused by anti-estrogen therapies such as tamoxifen, aromatase inhibitors, and ovarian suppression, plus ways to manage them.
+In this session, Evelyn Robles-Rodriguez DNP, APN, AOCN discussed side effects caused by anti-estrogen therapies such as tamoxifen, aromatase inhibitors, and ovarian suppression, plus ways to manage them.

-She will be joined by a panel of people who’ve taken some of these treatments, and they’ll share their personal experiences with managing side effects.
+She was joined by a panel of people who’ve taken some of these treatments, and they shared their personal experiences with managing side effects.

 Evelyn Robles-Rodriguez DNP, APN, AOCN